majda-eloumami/masi-forecasting/README.md

 ## Objective

-Stock market forecasting is hard prices are noisy, nonlinear, and prone to sudden regime shifts.
+Stock market forecasting is hard, prices are noisy, nonlinear, and prone to sudden regime shifts.
 This project investigates whether a **regime-aware model (Markov Switching)** can outperform a classical **linear model (ARIMA)** on the Moroccan stock market, and what each approach reveals about market dynamics.

 ---